المستوى الثاني- الدرس ٤: النوع الأول من الأوردر بلوك Order Block

 • 1.
 What is an Order Block?
 [0:00]

-- An order block is the last bearish candle before a bullish move or the last bullish candle before a bearish move, but it's more complex than that.
+- An Order Block is essentially the last bearish (downward) candle before a price surge, or the last bullish (upward) candle before a price decline.

-- It's a zone where banks/smart money are likely to have placed orders.
+- It's a zone where smart money (banks) are likely to have placed significant orders.

 • 2.
 Order Blocks as Areas of Interest [1:42]